-Noske signed the work within the image using a white ink and he further annotates the print in white ink "Orig.
+Noske signed this work within the image using a white ink and he further annotates the print in white ink: "Orig.
 Holzschnitt, Handdruck" indicating that it is an "Original woodcut" and is "hand-printed" by the artist himself.
 He does not ascribe an edition number to this impression which has been trimmed to the edges of the image.

 Many of Noske's works are found in the United States so it can be assumed he was working with a gallery or distributor who was able to find a market here.